mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 Your initial implementation does not need to support any filters nor sorting - to keep things simple just pass in `Unit?` as the `F` generic parameter to not to support any filters.

-The only thing you need to do is to:
+There are two things you need to implement:
-* Support the count query and implement the `AbstractBackEndDataProvider.sizeInBackEnd()` function
+* Implement the `AbstractBackEndDataProvider.sizeInBackEnd()` function which queries how many rows there are in the data source.
+That enables the Grid to draw a proper scroll bar.
-* Implement the paged fetches by implementing the `AbstractBackEndDataProvider.fetchFromBackEnd()` function.
-You need to pay attention to `Query.offset` and `Query.limit` fields which specifies the paging for you.
+* Implement the `AbstractBackEndDataProvider.fetchFromBackEnd()`
+  function which retrieves the actual data.
+You need to pay attention to `Query.offset` and `Query.limit` fields which specifies the paging.

 Then, just call `Grid.setDataProvider()` to set your data provider and you're good to go.
-Grid will never attempt to pass in any filters on its own - you need to create a filter bar and implement it yourself to do that.
+Grid will never attempt to pass in any filters on its own (it will always set `Query.filter` to `null`).
+If you need filtering, you need to create a filter bar and implement it yourself to do that.
 We'll go through this in a minute.

 ### Adding support for sorting